7 Animals Threatened by Climate Change

 The biggest threat to green sea turtles is increasing temperatures.
 A key example of this concern is how levels in the sand determine the sex of hatchlings.
 We’re going to see more female green sea turtles than males as trends continue.
 These creatures are also vulnerable to water pollution and extreme weather.

-These Are Only Some of the Animals Affected by Climate Change
+These Are Only Some of the Animals Threatened by Climate Change

 There’s no denying that climate change is detrimental for everyone involved — including wildlife.
 If we don’t take immediate action, it won’t be long before animals affected by climate change experience even worse conditions than those listed here.
 By supporting conservation initiatives and living more sustainably, we can make a difference in species’ longevity.